microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/resources/domainidentitysource.md

 ## <a name="json-representation"></a>Representação JSON

-Veja a seguir uma representação JSON do tipo.
+A seguir está uma representação JSON do tipo.

 <!-- {
   "blockType": "resource",